 Video shows driver losing control and swerving across M25 before crashing twice

-A driver with a space saver tyre has been captured on video losing control and swerving across the M25 before crashing twice.
+A driver has been disqualified from driving after he was captured on video losing control and swerving across three lanes of the M25 before crashing twice.

 Jack Doolan undertook a vehicle in the outside lane in his Ford Mondeo between Junctions 21 and 21a at around 7.50pm on December 20 2022.